 While it’s so important to check in with your baby and make sure they are getting the milk they need, don’t abandon your own needs.
 Assess your stance.
 Are you slouching or sitting upright?
 Are you leaning forward or back?
 Does one position cause a lot of pain while others are more comfortable?

 There’s always going to be a bit of a learning curve and that’s totally okay.

 Pro tip: "You might also want to adjust your position as your baby grows and gets heavier.
-What works when they weigh 5 lbs will probably not work for you when they weigh 20 lbs or even 30 lbs." — Maria G.
+What works when they weigh 5-pounds will probably not work for you when they weigh 20-pounds or even 30-pounds." — Maria G.